Football Referee Positions (What Letters & Numbers Mean)

 The referee is also accountable for roughing the passer/roughing the kicker calls.

-In college football as well as the NFL, the referee is the person who makes the final decision on the play.
+In college football and the NFL, the referee is the person who makes the final decision on the play.
 They assess the penalties to the violating team.

 The referee stands directly behind the offense.
 They are also responsible for kicking plays, and their primary responsibility is making sure there are no roughing the kicker penalties.